ChethanaUG/Cantilever/phishing-simulation/README.md

 This project uses the open-source tool [Zphisher](https://github.com/htr-tech/zphisher), which was cloned and executed locally as per company guidelines.
 I do not claim authorship of Zphisher.
 My contribution is running the tool, testing it with dummy data, and documenting the process with screenshots for educational purposes.

-# Phishing Page Simulation — Evidence & Plan (Public)
+# Phishing Page Simulation — Evidence & Plan

 **Purpose:** Evidence of running Zphisher for an educational exercise.
 Only dummy credentials were used.